opendatacube/governance/governance.md

 The Project
 ===========

 The **Open Data Cube** (The Project) is an open source software project.
-The goal of The Project is to develop open source software and deploy open and public websites and services for encouraging the uptake and usage of Earth Observation data for the greater public good.
+The goal of The Project is to develop open source software and deploy open and public websites and services that provide a new approach for organising and analysing the vast quantities of satellite imagery and other Earth observation data, making it quicker and easier to use in diverse fields ranging across environment, water quality, hazards and agriculture.
 The Software developed by The Project is released under the **Apache 2** (or similar) open source license, developed openly and hosted in public GitHub repositories under the [Open Data Cube GitHub organization](https://github.com/opendatacube).
 Examples of